stefanspringer1/SwiftXML/README.md

 **NOTE**

 - `document.registeredAttributes("id")` or `document.registeredAttributes("refid")` would give you an empty sequence in the above example, you would have to add `registeringAttributes: .selected(["id", "refid"]))` to also find these attributes by name only.
+- As `registeredValues(forAttribute:)` returns a lazy sequence that also considers new values that are set during its iteration, you might first make an array out of the sequence via `ArrayArray(document.registeredValues(...))` if you plan to change the according values.
 - It was decided not to introduce rules for attribute values for the time being.

 ---

 ## Finding related content